Skip to main content

 tasks:

-- name: add a line to file before rebooting
+- name: add a line to a file before rebooting

 lineinfile: